jetd1/NeRFusion/README.md

 ## Note

 This `dev` branch is currently **under development**.
 We will finish and merge this into `main` in a few days.
 This is a re-development of the original NeRFusion code based heavily on [nerf_pl](https://github.com/kwea123/nerf_pl), [NeuralRecon](https://github.com/zju3dv/NeuralRecon), [MVSNeRF](https://github.com/apchenstu/mvsnerf).
 We thank the authors for sharing their code.
 The model released in this repo is optimized for large-scale scenes further compared to the CVPR submission.
 A changelist will be provided.
-Current progress:

-- [x] Create initial repo and organize related files.
-- [x] Test code for optimization setting.
-- [x] Pretrained weights for example large scenes.
-- [ ] Pre-processed dataset release.
-- [ ] Test code for generalization setting.
-- [ ] All training procedures for all datasets.
-- [ ] Interactive GUI.

 ## Introduction